Qianzf/lif/README.md

 See: _doc/*_.

-> TODO (It's not full-finished yet, but in my active development)
+## TODO (It's not full-finished yet, but in my active development)

-> - Enable or disable some time-wasting but will still be used features via core configurations
+- Unify response and make middleware callback work

-> - Mock data
+- Enable or disable some time-wasting but will still be used features via core configurations

-> - Self-test, self-deploy, shell-based tasks handle
+- Mock data

->
+- Self-test, self-deploy, shell-based tasks handle

-> - GraphQL support
+- GraphQL support

 ## LICENSE